Marvin8or/DiTEC_WDN_dataset/README.md

-# DiTEC-WDN - The Gigantic Dataset
+ # DiTEC-WDN

 This is the official repository for the paper:
-**DiTEC-WDN: a Dataset of Integrated Timeseries, Event, Connectivity for Water Distribution Networks**.
+**DiTEC-WDN: A Large-Scale Dataset of Hydraulic Scenarios across Multiple Water Distribution Networks**.

+This repository contains configuration optimization, scenario generation, and encapsulation code for the **DiTEC-WDN** dataset.

+This is useful for individuals or organizations to generate scenarios on their own private Water Distribution Networks.

+Those interested in the data can directly refer to the [dataset](https://huggingface.co/datasets/rugds/ditec-wdn).

 # Tutorial
 Access the wiki at [https://ditec-project.github.io/DiTEC_WDN_dataset](https://ditec-project.github.io/DiTEC_WDN_dataset) for more details.